johncoffee/truffle-multisig/README.md

-#### This code base has NOT be reviewed by security experts and MUST therefore NOT be used, unless you are a) a security expert or b) l33t h4x0r.
+#### This code base has NOT be reviewed by security experts and MUST therefore NOT be used, unless you are _the_ security expert or l33t h4x0r.

 # Usage